IRNAS/irnas-zephyr-template/README.md

 ### Cleanup

 - [ ] Remove any files and folders that your project doesn't require.
-This avoid possible multiple definition issues down the road and keeps your project clean from redundant files.
+This avoids possible multiple definition issues down the road and keeps your project clean from redundant files.
 - [ ] As a final step delete this checklist and commit changes.